UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-01-29-team31-object-boxes.md

 comments: true
 title: Object Detection
 author: Ryan Vuong and Travis Graening
-date: 2022-02-25
+date: 2023-02-25
 ---

-> In this project, we wish to evaluate the accuracy of a machine learning model to recognize images containing certain objects and explore any possible improvements.
-We plan to do this by segmenting the given images to narrow our model's focus onto more relevant parts of the image.
-This way, extraneous unhelpful noise will be dramatically reduced.
+> In this project, we wish to dive deep and examine the YOLO v7 (You Only Look Once) object detection model while exploring any possible improvements.
+YOLO v7 is one of the fastest object detection models in the world today which provides highly accurate real-time object detection.
+During our examination, we will inspect the layers and algorithms within YOLO v7, test the pre-trained YOLO v7 model provided by the YOLO team, and train and test YOLO v7 against different datasets.

 <!--more-->